-BHO (Butane Hash Oil) is an extremely potent marijuana extraction that is made by dissolving THC in butane.
+BHO (Butane Hash Oil) is an extremely potent cannabis extraction that is made by dissolving THC in butane.
 The final product is a waxy, resinous material that is smoked in much the same way as dabs.
 However, given the method of extraction, the safety of BHO is up for debate.
 Read this article to find out all about BHO and if it is safe to use.

-Although Butane Hash Oil (BHO) has been a method of extracting marijuana for quite a long time, its popularity has not grown until more recently.
+Although Butane Hash Oil (BHO) has been a method of extracting cannabis for quite a long time, its popularity has not grown until more recently.
 With its increased use and increased popularity, a lot of questions have arisen as to if it is safe to use.
-BHO is a waxy, oily marijuana extract that is extremely potent and can be very high in THC content.
+BHO is a waxy, oily cannabis extract that is extremely potent and can be very high in THC content.
 However, the concern arises out of the fact that the method for extraction of THC is butane and whether any of this makes it into the final product.

 Of course, when we consider that some of the solvent might make it into the final product, it becomes quite alarming.
 However, most butane tests between 60 and 90 percent THC, which is a lot more than the fresh buds that most people smoke.
 A lot of the material inhaled into the lungs through smoking the buds is carcinogenic material, and only about 20 percent of it is THC.
 So how exactly is BHO made and is it ever safe to use?